AmruthPillai/Learn-Flutter/assignment_1/README.md

-# Learn Flutter
+# assignment_1

-A new Flutter project to learn...
-Flutter, duh!
+A new Flutter project.

 ## Getting Started